Yellow Fever and Pregnancy: Risks, Precautions, and Medical Guidance

 - Kidney and Liver Failure: Severe cases can result in organ failure.

-- Yellow Fever Vaccination: Consult your healthcare provider before traveling to endemic areas.
+- Yellow Fever Vaccination: Consult your healthcare provider before travelling to endemic areas.
 If vaccination is recommended, it should ideally be administered before pregnancy or after delivery, as live vaccines are generally not recommended during pregnancy.

 - Mosquito Avoidance: Wear long-sleeved clothing, use insect repellents approved for pregnancy, and stay in air-conditioned or screened-in accommodations to minimize mosquito exposure.